Seeking psychotherapy is a sign of strength, indicating your desire to make

 For individual clients, systems therapy can enhance personal, emotional, and cognitive (thought-related) relationships - with work, school, friends, sexuality, health, talent, achievement, money, recreation, physical health, community, and home.

-Today, families come in many different “shapes and sizes,” including blended families, single parent families, unmarried parents or partners, same-sex parents, parents with adopted children, couples who are from different ethnic or religious backgrounds, families with chronic illness or disability, couples with a spouse who has Asperger's Syndrome, and multi-generational extended families.
+Today, families come in many different “shapes and sizes,” including blended families, single parent families, unmarried parents or partners, same-sex parents, parents with adopted children, couples who are from different ethnic or religious backgrounds, families with chronic illness or disability, children who are LGBTQ, and multi-generational extended families.

 There are some fairly common issues that cause problems, including communication styles, financial disagreements, loss of intimacy, disagreements or difficulty with child rearing, division of household responsibilities, diverging career paths, drug or alcohol abuse, and sexuality.
 You might yearn for better, more effective communication with your children or parents, or desire more intimacy, harmony, trust, and companionship with your partner.